 - Focus on developing community and intellectual connections

 - Embrace the fact that remote courses may utilize a range of tactics to best support students while maintaining social distance during the COVID-19 pandemic

 No. Your instructors are conscious of the new demands that face us all: caring for ourselves and loved ones, juggling new routines, utilizing new technologies, etc. We are committed to supporting you by being as flexible and generous as possible.
 (The Cinema Studies team is facing similar demands, so your kindness is likewise appreciated!)
 To provide a quality, remote educational experience, we aim to:

 - Listen and make necessary accommodations when materials or tasks are inaccessible

-The Department of Cinema Studies is primarily operating on a remote basis this fall term, but we are still here to help!
+The Department of Cinema Studies is primarily operating on a remote basis, but we are still here to help!
 For general Cinema Studies inquiries or questions, please email the department at email@example.com.
 You may also call the department at 541-346-8104, leave a message, and the department will return your call as soon as possible.
 The administrative team is also available to contact directly via email.
 Visit the contact page for more information.

 To contact a faculty member, please refer to the Cinema Studies faculty directory for email addresses and information about virtual office hours.

 The Media, Arts & Expression (MAE) Flight Path advisors and coordinator within the Tykeson Hall College and Career Advising Team are currently available to UO students through remote advising.
 Tykeson advisers will utilize Microsoft Teams and will be available during regular operating hours: Monday – Friday from 8:00 am to 5:00 pm.
 For more information, please visit https://advising.uoregon.edu/tykeson for up-to-date advising information and directions on how to schedule a remote advising appointment.